-Dual enrollment faculty should communicate through the offices of Academic Services when any questions or concerns arise with respect to teaching at a particular high school site.
-The offices of Academic Services will respond to the dual enrollment faculty in a timely manner and subsequently communicate to the high school site liaison where appropriate.
+Concurrent enrollment faculty should communicate through the offices of Instruction when any questions or concerns arise with respect to teaching at a particular high school site.
+The offices of Instruction will respond to the concurrent enrollment faculty in a timely manner and subsequently communicate to the high school site liaison where appropriate.